 Elevation: 3,600 feet (1,100 m)

-Start your day gazing at the tallest waterfall in Slovenia, Boka, before ascending to the village of Žaga.
-You'll follow the concrete road up to the Slovenia-Italy border before switching to a former mule-track road to reach the top of Mt.
-Stol.
+Start your day gazing at the tallest waterfall in Slovenia, the majestic Boka, before ascending to the village of Žaga.
+You'll follow the concrete road up to the Slovenia-Italy where you'll pick up a former mule-track road to reach the top of Mount Stol.
 Take a break and enjoy the incredible views of the Soča Valley below.
-You can even see the sea in the distance!
+On a clear day, you can even see the Adriatic in the distance.

 Then continue along a limestone ridge where you'll be treated to unforgettable vistas at every glance, before descending along a steep trail into the forest.
 You'll come to the banks of the Soča River in the village of Trnovo, and from here just a short distance along a winding road will bring you to the town of Kobarid.
 Once the setting for a major Italian front in World War I (documented by Ernest Hemingway in his novel A Farewell to Arms), Kobarid is now a charming hub for visitors to this part of Slovenia.